joannechongeqin/EscapeUs_GBA_ME3241/README.md

     - make two players and press `A` to switch player to control? -> need to refactored `player.h/.c` into a "class"-like structure first (C dont support real class) ✅
     - random falling bombs from the top?
     - button / pushable box? for the two players to co-op
-    - bug to fix: sometimes player switched more than once when `A` is pressed once -> add debouncing(?)/cooldown/delay ✅
+    - bug to fix: sometimes player switched more than once when `A` is pressed once -> add cooldown/delay for button press ✅
     - bug to fix: after restarting the game for a few times, some of the tile elements not rendering properly -> not sure if is a memory overflow thing or what hmmmm
     - press `UP` and enter door effect to win?